 Globalize your résumé, learn a language, and give yourself an unforgettable Asia experience this summer.

-Simon Koo joined TBC in 2017, bringing over a decade of teaching and administrative experience in higher education.
-A computer scientist and engineer by training, Simon has taught a wide range of courses in Political Science, Architecture, Mathematics, Finance, and Chinese History and Philosophy, in addition to his major fields of expertise, while simultaneously taking on administrative roles on curriculum design, academic planning, accreditation, and partnership building at different universities.
-Being a blend of theoretician and practitioner, he is also an entrepreneur, having founded multiple technology startups in Silicon Valley and Hong Kong.
-Currently, Simon is dedicated to identifying innovative and disruptive models for higher education, and enhancing cross-cultural learning experience for TBC students and scholars.
+Simon Koo joined TBC in 2017, brining over a decade of teaching and administration experience in higher education.
+A computer scientist and engineer by training, he received his undergraduate education from the Chinese University of Hong Kong, and continued his graduate education in the United States at NYU, Columbia University, and Purdue University.
+He has then taught a wide range of subjects in his own area of expertise as well as in Mathematics, Finance, Political Science, and Architecture, while simultaneously took on administrative roles including curriculum design, academic planning, accreditation, and university partnership building.
+Prof. Koo is also an entrepreneur, having founded multiple technology startups in Silicon Valley and Hong Kong.
+He is a senior member of IEEE and ACM, and a Fellow of the British Computer Society.
+Currently, he is dedicated to identifying innovative models for international education, and enhancing cross-cultural learning experience for TBC students and scholars.

 Our globalized world needs globalized leaders.
 The Beijing Center’s Global Leaders Summer Internship program gives you a unique 10-week opportunity to put your professional skills to the test in China, with a high-quality placement in your chosen sector.